Skip to content

 好嘛 (hǎo ma)

-‘嘛 ma’ can make your tone sound more ‘cute’ when stating your expectations or request.
-That’s why ‘好嘛’ is often used when you’re asking for help and hoping someone will say ‘yes’.
+‘嘛 (ma)’ can make your tone sound more ‘cute’ or lighthearted when making a simple request.
+That’s why ‘好嘛 (hǎo ma)’ is often used when you’re asking for help and hoping someone will agree.
 It’s similar to saying ‘please’ or ‘say yes, please’.
-For example, if you ask your friend to lend you a book and they hesitate, you might say ‘好嘛’ to try to convince them.
+For example, if you ask your friend to lend you a book and they hesitate, you might say ‘好嘛’ to try and nudge them to let you borrow it.

 Example